Writing press releases

 The subject of the press release can be grants/results in research projects, forthcoming doctoral theses, good degree projects, unusual investigation methods, etc. The message should include at least one of the criteria of newsworthiness, e.g. new, unusual, affecting many people or new angle on current debate.

-Discuss with an information officer what sort of press contact could be suitable.
-If the information officer recommends a press release, good documentation will make it easier to produce one.
+Discuss with an communications officer what sort of press contact could be suitable.
+If the she or he recommends a press release, good documentation will make it easier to produce one.

 Writing documentation for a press release